Three tips to help you find, and apply, for a business grant to help fund your success.

 3. Be both realistic and optimistic

-In exchange for not having to repay the money offered in a grant, they often come with terms and conditions for how the money is used.
-Government grants often have stricter requirements than those from private corporations (since they’re funded by taxpayer dollars).
+Because grants don’t have to be repaid, they often come with terms and conditions for how the money is used.
+Government grants, which are funded by taxpayer dollars, often have stricter requirements than those from private corporations.

 The good news is, you may be able to apply for multiple grants to fulfill different needs within your business.
 Plus, some grants can be renewed if you’re able to verify that you’ve used the funds as prescribed.
 In addition to grants, you may also want to consider loans from the Small Business Administration.